tc39/notes/meetings/2019-06/june-5.md

 - [proposal](https://github.com/tc39/proposal-intl-displaynames)
 - [slides](https://goo.gl/ZAaVds)

-FTG: Proposal not a PR. currently in stage 1 already.
+FYT: Proposal not a PR. currently in stage 1 already.
 Would like to advance it to stage 2.
 New api we propose to adding tointl library. [referring to slide].

-FTG: We do not want it to be a general purpose thing but rather something that browser (missed)
+FYT: We do not want it to be a general purpose thing but rather something that browser (missed)

 (referring to slides for benefits)

-FTG: Current status is stage 1 in January tc39.
+FYT: Current status is stage 1 in January tc39.
 Spec has been drafted.
 Propose to advance to Stage 2, and show what changed since then

-FTG: Locale, region and (missed)
+FYT: Locale, region and (missed)

-FTG: Hard to extend, lot of time when the caller try to construct this object to pass this one Try to simplify and try to have one method of .
+FYT: Hard to extend, lot of time when the caller try to construct this object to pass this one Try to simplify and try to have one method of .
 Recently having people suggest adding a (control?) fallback.

-FTG: Yellow one in slides are the new ones after stage 1. (referring to slide "Proposal")
+FYT: Yellow one in slides are the new ones after stage 1. (referring to slide "Proposal")

-FTG: Other methods that support locales of, options of Intl API are still there.
+FYT: Other methods that support locales of, options of Intl API are still there.

-FTG: (showing examples slide with title "Examples: Get Region Names in English")
+FYT: (showing examples slide with title "Examples: Get Region Names in English")

-FTG: We expect the key to pass in to be either ISO region or UN M.49 numeric code in the type of string.
+FYT: We expect the key to pass in to be either ISO region or UN M.49 numeric code in the type of string.
 For example '419' for Latin America.

 (showing slide for traditional chinese example)

-FTG: We can call this API to get a string without sending the translation across the web.
+FYT: We can call this API to get a string without sending the translation across the web.
 All browsers have it built-in, because their own UI need to display those.

-FTG: Script referring to writing system.
+FYT: Script referring to writing system.
 If it's not syntactically correct code it will throw an exception.
 All data is from CLDR unicode consortium Can also use type 'language'.
 Can be language code, language with region, language with (missed) and region.

-FTG: Any question so far about what I presented?
+FYT: Any question so far about what I presented?

-FTG: New concept, new option I added after stage 1 which is currency.
+FYT: New concept, new option I added after stage 1 which is currency.
 We already had currency through number format.
 We also need the name of the currency, not trying to format the currency.
 You want to allow e.g. the user to select that in a UI.

 (showing examples slide)

-FTG: Another new one we considered is datefield.
+FYT: Another new one we considered is datefield.
 Datefield is the name of a date field.
 Don't have a particular iso standard to define a key.
 We define a (missed) in the spec to define what can be accessed.

 (Showing date field names examples slide)

-FTG: If you have any web page that tries to have some kind of calendar related UI, you can access this to get a string back and display there.
+FYT: If you have any web page that tries to have some kind of calendar related UI, you can access this to get a string back and display there.
 Instead of having the application itself handle it.

-FTG: Another one is dateSymbol.
+FYT: Another one is dateSymbol.
 Reason to provide is because in the past what happened is we see.
 We're forcing the caller to know a particular day is a monday, then try to format that particular date with.
 This way the caller can just say I want english, give me a sunday, give me a saturday.
 Calls the lower level API to return these.

 You can change the style, change it to short, and you can show the string in different contexts of UI.
 Let's say you're using it on mobile, mobile screen size can be pretty small, caller can say hey I want short.
 Or it can be narrow, for example for a calendar widget. instead of three letters it'd have only one.
 Style allows caller to decide the style.

-FTG: Another example for using that with a locale example.
+FYT: Another example for using that with a locale example.

-FTG: Another option is fallback.
+FYT: Another option is fallback.
 Lots of discussion in the committee when we have.
 We have two kinds of level: language code, two letters, if it's not right we throw an exception.What should we do when we don't have the resources for a given code.
 Some argue we should throw exception, some argue we should return undefined, some that we should return the code.

-FTG: We should have default: if don't have the resource for the code we should just return the code passed in.
+FYT: We should have default: if don't have the resource for the code we should just return the code passed in.
 If none, in that case we return undefined.
 One case is for caller to use for the UI.
 Maybe library will (missed) from somewhere else.

-FTG: Secondary functions which is already defined.
+FYT: Secondary functions which is already defined.
 Trying to support those.
 Following the same semantics.
 Prototype is in the CL by me.
 Depends on ICU to provide data.
 Depending on three different libraries to implement several types.

-FTG: Any question or comment?
+FYT: Any question or comment?

 MBS: First topic is from Shane